Policy Number: 314Responsible Office: Human ResourcesEffective Date: 4/1/01Revised: 12/2/16; 6/19/18

 This policy applies only to approved positions and only to domestic moves within the United States.
 (International moves are handled on a case-by-case basis.)

-From time to time, the University may determine that it is appropriate to provide relocation assistance to prospective administrative employees to help with the transition of relocating from their present residence to one more convenient to the University’s New York campuses.
+From time to time, the University may determine that it is appropriate to provide relocation assistance to prospective administrative employees to help with the transition of relocating from their pre-employment primary residence to one more convenient to the University’s New York campuses.
 In the University’s sole discretion, its employees may also be eligible for relocation assistance under this policy if they are transferring from one campus to another.

 Budget: All related expenses are planned, budgeted and charged to the department account number.